 Dr. Risha Nahar Lulla, M.Sc (Glasgow, UK), PhD (Delhi, India), Principal Genetic Counselor and Pharmacogenomics Expert at Mapmygenome, is reputed to be India’s first Board Certified (Senior level) Genetics Counselor with over 10 years of experience in the field of medical genetics.
 She shares her expert’s view on hypertension risk and management choices.

 About the Author

 Geethanjali Tanikella is part of the Corporate Communication team at Mapmygenome.
-She is a writer and editor with 16+ years of experience.
+She is a writer and editor with over 14+ years of experience.